Every time you receive a report, you will receive at least two types of information for each subject taken by your child.

 2a.
 Current Mark

-In Years 7 and 8, and some courses in Year 9, your child will have a mark based on expected progress.
+In Years 7, 8, and 9, your child will have a mark based on expected progress.

 We use the following grades, based on how the student is meeting the term's objective in each subject.